schnoggy/vija-pico-synth-comp/README.md

 ---
 ##  Version history
 * 2026-02-03 - v1.0.1
-  In version 1.0 filter midi cc were not working properly because of the cv pots which were controlling the filter at the same time (menu logic).
-In this version when using midi mode cv modulation pots are disabled (can be   used for other functions).
+  In version 1.0 filter midi cc were interfering with cv pots which were controlling the filter at the same time (menu logic).
+In this version when using midi mode cv modulation pots are disabled.
 Only midi cc are used for   resonance and cutoff.
-Timbre and Color pots work in soft takeover mode as previously.
 * 2026-02-02 - First release v1.0